Positional Attention: Expressivity and Learnability of Algorithmic Computation: Expressivity results

 \subsection{Hardmax patterns using positional attention}

 In this section, we show that the positional attention architecture in \Cref{eq:attn} can approximate any unique hardmax pattern, a concept we define later in this section.
-We begin by stating the definition of the row-wise hardmax transformation for a $p\times q$ matrix $\mathbf{X}$ from \Cref{sec:prelim}:
+This result is used to support the simulation results of \Cref{lem:pcoc_sim}.
+We begin by stating the definition of the row-wise hardmax transformation for a $p\times q$ matrix $X$ from \Cref{sec:prelim}:

 where we implicitly extend the definition for vectors in $\RR^n$ by viewing them as $1\times n$ matrices.

 We use the term \textit{hardmax pattern} to refer to any matrix in the image of hardmax (i.e. a binary matrix with at least one non-zero element in every row).
 Furthermore, we use the term \textit{unique hardmax pattern} to refer to hardmax patterns with exactly one non-zero element in every row.
 Unique hardmax patterns occur when the input matrix has a unique maximum value in every row.